CHIEF EXECUTIVE OFFICER

-Victoria joined The Door team as Family Support Team Leader in 2011 and since then has followed her passion for supporting young people and families to become Director of Service Delivery.
+Victoria joined The Door team as Family Support Team Leader in 2011 and since then has followed her passion for supporting young people and families taking on the role of Director of Service Delivery and in 2021 becoming CEO.
 In this role she oversees everything from youth clubs and youth mentoring to parent support and family work.
 She is excited to bring her own style of leadership to every part of our delivery focusing the team on being servant hearted and supporting people to the very best of our ability

 As well as working at The Door Victoria is a Reader in The Church of England, a street pastor and in her spare time enjoys running, knitting & crocheting and walking her dog Berry.

-Barrie started at The Door as Deputy Project Coordinator in 2009 and since then has worked in all areas of the charity from ‘front line’ youthwork to overseeing the old Hope Training department and before a restructuring in 2016 held the role of CEO.
+Barrie started at The Door as Deputy Project Coordinator in 2009 and since then has worked in all areas of the charity from ‘front line’ youthwork to writing fundraising bids.
+Barrie knows The Door inside out and currently holds the roles of illuminate Coordinator and Service Delivery Advisor.

-Away from The Door, Barrie is a director of PSALMS and Chair of Trustees for Street Pastors Stroud.
+Away from The Door, Barrie is Chair of Trustees for Street Pastors Stroud.
 He also enjoys spending time with his dog Maya, gaming and eating great food, especially cheese!

 Shona first joined The Door as a volunteer youth mentor, supporting young people one to one on a weekly basis.
-Following the expansion of The Door’s Family Support Service in 2018 Shona joined the team part time as Family Support Team Leader.
+Following the expansion of The Door’s Family Support Service in 2018 Shona joined the team part time as Family Support Team Leader and in 2021 became our Intensive Support Team Manager.
 In this role Shona looks after The Door’s team of volunteer support workers as well as supporting parents 1:1 and hosting our Parent Connections support group.

-When she isn’t at The Door Shona is Mum to two grown-ups (how did that happen) and finds joy by cycling, reading and being creative and crafty.
+When she isn’t at The Door Shona is a Mum of two and finds joy by cycling, reading and spending time with family.
 She is always up for learning new things and wholeheartedly believes, in a world where you can be anything, be kind.

 FAMILY SUPPORT WORKER

-After a long career in the banking sector Alistair looked for a change of scene and joined The Door team as a horticulture tutor in 2014.
-Following the closure of The Door’s training department in 2015 and a short stint as Assistant Manager in The Door Shop Alistair began his current role as Youth Mentoring Team Leader in 2016.
-In this role he oversees a team of over 50 volunteer mentors as they support young people to tackle issues from bullying and bereavement to anxiety and depression.
+After a long career in the banking sector, Alistair looked for a change of scene and joined The Door team as a horticulture tutor in 2014.
+Following the closure of The Door’s training department in 2015 and a short stint as Assistant Manager in The Door Shop Alistair began his current role as Intensive Support Team Leader in 2016.
+Alistair now manages the team providing a variety of support for young people.
+His duties include overseeing a team of over 50 volunteer mentors as they support young people to tackle issues from bullying and bereavement to anxiety and depression and the Mentoring Gateway and Door to The Future support teams.

 Away from The Door Alistair can be found treading the boards at The Cotswold Playhouse, tending his garden or enjoying a ‘proper breakfast’.